-Guide: Creation of security by a BVI business company
+Legal Briefing: Creation of a security interest by a BVI business company and registering it in the British Virgin Islands

 British Virgin Islands ("BVI") business companies ("BVI Companies" and each a "BVI Company") are widely utilized in structuring cross-border finance transactions.
 One of the key reasons for this is that the BVI provides a flexible and well-tested regime for secured financing transactions that is attractive to borrowers and lenders alike.
 The process for creating and registering security in the BVI is also straightforward and will not typically impact the timeframe of a proposed transaction.